Peaky Blinders: The Immortal Man — عودة تومي شيلبي من المنفى إلى لغة القرا

 Some new roles may be intentionally kept vague early.
 Professionally, what matters is reading the entry signal: when heavyweight names enter, the fight moves to a higher level of governance, pressure, and consequence.

-7) Toolkit: executive English under “total war” conditions
+7) Toolkit: executive English under total-war conditions

 A) Decision vocabulary under pressure

-| Decision rights | Who decides. | Define authority before debating details. | Let’s align on decision rights before we proceed. |
+- Decision rights: Let’s align on decision rights before we proceed.

-| Contingency plan | Backup plan. | Build a second route when the first breaks. | We need a contingency plan if this fails. |
+- Contingency plan: We need a contingency plan if this fails.

-| Controlled response | Measured response. | Stop escalation under provocation or threat. | We need a controlled response, not a reaction. |
+- Controlled response: We need a controlled response, not a reaction.

 B) Short templates for meetings, calls, and messages